testcookbook/testcookbook.github.io/book/test_frameworks/junit/about_junit.markdown

 </div>
 </div>

-If you were to run "mvn test" now you would get an error since AddNumber has not been created.
+If you were to run the tests now you would get an error since AddNumber has not been created.
 Lets see if we can make this test pass with some code.

 <div class="w3-card">
 <header class="w3-container w3-blue">
   {% include fileIcon.html%}
-  src/main/java/AddNumber.java
+  src/main/java/path/to/app/AddNumber.java
 </header>

 <div class="w3-container">